 November - December is Giranul (Perch) & Wirrap (Cod) Time!
 This is an especially beautiful time of year in the heart of Victoria so working up an appetite for dinner, show, a movie and a band is highly recommended, with plenty of action during the days at agricultural shows, horse racing carnivals, swap meets and outdoor festivals.
-For accommodation bookings and more information about the towns and shires mentioned below see: Bendigo Regional Tourism; Visit Maryborough; Castlemaine Maldon Tourism; Hepburn Tourism
+For accommodation bookings and more information about the towns and shires mentioned below see: Bendigo Regional Tourism; Visit Maryborough; Castlemaine Maldon Tourism; Visit Hepburn Shire

 Friday November 16 – head to Castlemaine, stretch your legs, work up an appetite